-Professors: Carol N. Abromaitis; David C. Dougherty (emeritus); Jean Lee Cole; Juniper Lee Ellis; Kathleen Forni; Robert S. Miola; Brian Norman; Mark Osteen; Thomas E. Scheye
+Professors: Carol N. Abromaitis (emerita); David C. Dougherty (emeritus); Jean Lee Cole; Juniper Lee Ellis; Kathleen Forni; Robert S. Miola; Mark Osteen; Thomas E. Scheye

-The chief goal of the English Department is literacy, which means more than just the ability to read and write.
+The chief goal of the English Department is high literacy, which means more than just the ability to read closely, write eloquently, and speak clearly.
 It means being fully at home with language, being able to enter into critical dialogue with the writers we read, and being able to use our native language to organize and present our own thoughts and feelings.

 Courses in the English Department introduce students to a variety of the most excitingly literate men and women of the past and present.
 These courses aim to train the student to read accurately and imaginatively, to think critically, to write clearly and forcefully, and to enjoy the potential for creative play afforded by our rich and complex language.
 They cultivate habits of critical inquiry, serious reflection, aesthetic appreciation, and considered response.
 Critical writing is a key component of practically every English course.